PanDAWMS/panda-bigmon-core-old/core/status_summary/README-API.md

 API: ?mcp_cloud=XYZ
 -----------
 The 'mcp_cloud' parameter is the 'cloud' field of the jobs tables (cloud to which a task was submitted), as oppose to the topology cloud to which the PanDA resource belongs.
+Wildcard is '*', e.g. '?mcp_cloud=C*N'.

 Multiple 'mcp_cloud's can be filtered, comma is the delimiter.